-DETECTED CONTAMINANTS (per most recent test) - if a category and/or contaminant is not listed below it means it was not detected during the last test available.
+DETECTED CONTAMINANTS with MCL/AL (per most recent test) - if a category and/or contaminant is not listed below it means it was not detected during the last test available or it does no.

-Contaminant Category Level MCL MCLG AL Potential Sources Potential Health Effects (consuming in excess of MCL) Detected Nitrate Inorganic 4.2 mg/l 10 mg/l 10 mg/l N/A Runoff from fertilizer use; Blue baby syndrome for infants below the age of 6 months.
-Chemicals leaching from septic; erosion of natural deposits Chromium Inorganic 0.5 ppb 100 ppb 100 ppb N/A Discharge from steel and Some people who use water containing chromium well in excess Chemicals pulp mills; erosion of of the MCL over many years could experience allergic natural deposits. dermatitis.
-Total Organic 5.77 ppb 80 ppb N/A N/A By-product of drinking Some people who drink water containing trihalomethanes in Trihalomethanes Chemicals water disinfection. excess of the MCL over many years may experience problems (TTHM) with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.
-Copper Inorganic 0.30 N/A 1.3 mg/l 1.3 mg/l Corrosion of household Copper is an essential nutrient, but some people who drink water Chemicals mg/l 90 th 90 th plumbing; erosion of in excess of AL over a relatively short amount of time could (L&C) Percentile Percentile natural deposits; leaching experience gastrointestinal distress.
-Chronic exposure could from wood preservatives. cause liver or kidney damage.
+Contaminant Category Level MCL MCLG AL Potential Sources Potential Health Effects (consuming in excess of MCL) Detected Nitrate Inorganic 4.7 mg/l 10 mg/l 10 mg/l N/A Runoff from fertilizer use; Blue baby syndrome for infants below the age of 6 months.
+Chemicals leaching from septic; erosion of natural deposits Chromium Inorganic 1.1 ppb 100 ppb 100 ppb N/A Discharge from steel and Some people who use water containing chromium well in excess Chemicals pulp mills; erosion of of the MCL over many years could experience allergic natural deposits. dermatitis.
+Total Organic 2.87 ppb 80 ppb N/A N/A By-product of drinking Some people who drink water containing trihalomethanes in Trihalomethanes Chemicals water disinfection. excess of the MCL over many years may experience problems (TTHM) with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.
+Copper Inorganic 0.30 mg/l N/A 1.3 mg/l N/A Corrosion of household Copper is an essential nutrient, but some people who drink water Chemicals 90 th 90 th plumbing; erosion of in excess of AL over a relatively short amount of time could (L&C) percentile percentile natural deposits; leaching experience gastrointestinal distress.
+Chronic exposure could from wood preservatives cause liver or kidney damage.
 People with Wilson's Disease should consult their personal doctor.